Cannon God Exaxxion: Characters

-Akane is, like Hōichi, a Howa High School student, and a member of the school's media club.
-Akane has a long-standing crush on Hōichi and is a budding young journalist who wants to interview Hōichi's grandfather for the tenth anniversary of first contact.
-However, when the Riofaldians take over, Akane, because of her love for Hōichi, is launched into the fight to save humankind.
+Akane is, like Hoichi, a Howa High School student, and a member of the school's media club.
+Akane has a long-standing crush on Hoichi and is a budding young journalist who wants to interview Hoichi's grandfather for the tenth anniversary of first contact.
+However, when the Riofaldians take over, Akane, because of her love for Hoichi, is launched into the fight to save humankind.